simplrteam/SimplrJS/README.md

 SimplrJS is a JavaScript library to simplify the creation of simple, flexable, one-page dynamic websites through the use of:

-- simple caching using localStorage
-- view based rendering
-- resource driven url design for commands
+- resource driven url design pattern for commands
-- html templates
+- view based rendering using html templates
-- form design and validation by pattern
+- form validation and error rendering

 Installation and Requirments
 -----------